act-auth/act-auth/README.md

 # Introduction

-Act Auth is an open protocol with granularity of action to allow for more controllable authorization.
+Act Auth is an action-based open protocol for the next generation of the Internet.

 ## Origin
 ### Account granularity